 It is time to remind people what Saint Valentine stood for and reiterate why we are using chip and PIN at all.
 In ancient times, when European retailers could not go online to verify PINs due to the anticompetitive pricing of the monopoly public telephone providers, it made sense to verify the PIN locally (ie, offline).
 But this is 2019.
 We have smart phones and laser beams and holiday snaps of Ultima Thule.
 We can probably think about verifying PINs online again, or even replacing PINs with fingerprints or DNA or whatever.

-Smart phone in particular mean change and, as I have bored people on Twitter senseless by repeatedly tagging “#appandpay rather than #tapandpay”, this will take us forward to a new retail payment environment in which the retail payment experience will converge across channels to the app.
+Smart phones in particular mean change and, as I have bored people on Twitter senseless by repeatedly tagging “#appandpay rather than #tapandpay”, this will take us forward to a new retail payment environment in which the retail payment experience will converge across channels to the app.
 As payments shift in-app so the whole dynamic of the industry will change.
 Introducing a new payment mechanism faces the well-known “two-sided market” problem: retailers won’t implement the new payment mechanism until lots of consumers use it, consumers won’t use it until they see lots of retailers accepting it.
 This gives EMV a huge lock-in, since the cost of adding new terminals is too great to justify speculative investment.

 When you go in-app, however, the economics change vastly.
 For Tesco to accept DavePay in store is a big investment in terminals, staff training, management and so on.
 But for the Tesco app to accept DavePay is… nothing, really.
 Just a bit of software.
 However traditional we might be, the marginal cost of adding new payment mechanisms is falling (particularly direct-to-account mechanisms because of open banking) and our industry needs to think about what that means.